Kaedenn/twitch-asset/README.md

 <img title="Subscriber" href="http://localhost:8081/badge/subscriber/0/url/1x" />
 ```

+# What this application is not

+This application does not make request on behalf of any specific user.
+The access token it uses is not _your_ access token; it can be considered anonymous.
+Therefore, this is not a specific user's chat bot.

 # Response structure

 This application mostly serves JSON, except for the specific endpoints that serve text.